 Blockchain’s Integration into the UK’s Land Registry and Planning Systems

-Whilst not removing the well-recognised political ambiguity, blockchain also has the potential to create much-needed efficiencies in the planning system.
-For example, sequential “tick box” (if/then) principles can potentially form standardised meta processes – subsequently applicable to a range of key local planning authority decisions (without the need for administrative middlemen).
+Whilst not removing the well-recognised political ambiguity, blockchain offers much-needed efficiencies in the planning system.
+For example, sequential “tick box” (if/then) principles can form standardised meta processes – subsequently applicable to a range of key local planning authority decisions (without the need for administrative middlemen).

 Global Case Studies of Blockchain at Work in the Property Industry